Welcome to the Year 4/5 class page

 We have had another fun week in 4/5 and learned a lot too!
 In English, we completed our non-chronological reports on Ancient Egypt.
 We worked hard to research information and present them with the key features.
 We had to remember a title, introduction, captions, pictures, paragraphs of facts and sub-headings.

 In maths, we made rainbow fractions.
 We used our times tables to help us find equivalent fractions.
 We will continue with fractions next week.

-We had another great PE session with Mr Lawson where we learnt how to hold a cricket bat correctly and hit the ball.
+We had another great PE session with Mr. Lawson where we learned how to hold a cricket bat correctly and hit the ball.
 We then played quick cricket.
 We have some very talented batters and bowlers!